 Multiple text languages for EIT: Network may transmit multiple text languages for the EIT in accordance with DVB SI specification via multiple instances of short and extended event descriptors and use of language code (see 12.1.8) inside these descriptors (e.g. transmit EIT text strings in parallel for Finnish and Swedish language).
 In case of multiple text languages for EIT, then the text and EIT data should be complete for each language.

 In some cases when a Broadcaster has only a smaller portion of programme events targeting for example a minority language (audio and subtitling is within that minority language e.g. some Sami programme events per week/day within an otherwise Swedish/Finnish TV service) and the broadcaster wishes that at least for these minority language programme events in the EIT textual descriptions are written in this minority language.
-In this case, for these events it can be suffient that the EIT textual description (written in the minority language e.g. Sami) is included in the main EIT language(s) data for that service, while the ISO language code should still be the service main language(s) (e.g. Swedish/Finnish).
+In this case, then for these events it can be suffient that the EIT textual description (written in the minority language e.g. Sami) is included in the main EIT language(s) data for that service, while the ISO language code should still be the service main language(s) (e.g. Swedish/Finnish).

 In accordance with DVB SI specification ETSI EN 300 468 [13], all text string not using the standard ISO/IEC 6937 (“ASCII”) need to add an appropriate character table code in the beginning of text string (informing the IRDs which character table that is used).